 The IBM 5250 emulation, that is used to access applications running on IBM iSeries (AS/400) systems, supports Double Byte Character Sets (DBCS) like Chinese, Japanese and Korean and TN5250 Enhanced Auto Sign-On.

 Glink allows you to have multiple concurrent host sessions.
 They can be any mix of terminal and print sessions, to the same or different hosts and applications.
 Glink can be configured to automatically connect at start-up.
-Configurable hotspots for function keys, numbers, characters and URLs, and a configurable multi-line toolbar where you put frequently used operations, recorded as macros, and function keys makes Glink a very powerful tool.
+Mapping of physical keys and buttons, configurable hot spots for function keys, numbers, characters and URLs, and a configurable multi-line toolbar where you put frequently used operations, recorded as macros, and function keys makes Glink a very powerful tool.

 In Glink for Android we:

 have carefully ported decades of experience, as well as proven emulation and communication code, from Glink for Windows and Glink for iPad to Android.
 We have also included the popular and powerful macro feature that all Glink users know and appreciate